 Students must complete all in-person educational and supervised practice hours.
 Students shall confirm attendance at all in-person dates as a condition of program enrollment.
-In the case that a documented emergency situation occurs that prohibits a student from attending an in-person date, the Program Director will collaborate with the student to develop an individualized coaching plan to complete missed material.
+In the case that a documented emergency situation occurs that prohibits a student from attending an in-person date, the Program Director will collaborate with the student to develop an individualized coaching plan to complete missed material and/or make up missed supervised practice hours.